steven-solomon/exdoubles/README.md

 ## Stubbing

-Elephant can also allow you to return values from your mocks, this is called stubbing.
+ExDoubles can also allow you to return values from your mocks, this is called stubbing.

 ```
 test "returns stubbed value" do